-So, why do people leave your website and how is that causing you to lose leads?
+So, why do people leave your website, and why do you lose leads?

 According to recent marketing studies:

-- 51% of people polled stated that the most common information missing from a business website is how to contact them.
+- 51% of people polled stated that the most common information that needs to be added to a business website is how to contact them.

 - If your website lacks contact information, you could lose up to 44% of potential customers.